DataDog/hiring-engineers/answers.md

 ![alt text](screenshots/10.png)

-The tricky part here is on Monday morning between 00:00 and 9:00 am.
-Instead of creating a third downtime, making the second one starting at 9am solve the potential problem of being unwittingly woke up on a monday morning.
+The tricky part is to prevent the monitor to send alerts on Monday morning between 00:00 and 9:00 am.
+Instead of creating a third downtime, making the second one starting at 9am solves the potential problem of being unwittingly woken up on a Monday morning.

-Since the downtime is set up for MON-FRI at 7pm and I'm doing this exercice on a Sunday, I created a downtime to be able to received the asked email.
+Since the downtime is set up for MON-FRI at 7pm and I'm doing this exercice on Sunday, I created a downtime to be able to receive the asked email.

 ![alt text](screenshots/11.png)

 # Collecting APM Data

-Since we are on a VM, I decided to stick with the flash app provided.
+Since we are on a VM, I decided to stick with the provided flash app.
 I chose to do APM with the ddtrace-run method.

 In one terminal, I started the flash APP with ddtrace-run.
 ```